-Cannon Beach finds no-bunny has responsibility for all their unwanted rabbits
+Cannon Beach: No one has responsibility for pesky bunnies

 Cannon Beach residents say a bunny boom has rabbits gobbling their gardens and pooping on their lawns.
 What agency is supposed to help with that?
 Well, none, apparently.
 Besides, the tourists love the animals.

-CANNON BEACH, Ore. — Cannon Beach has discovered that no agency has responsibility for the booming population of feral rabbits that has overtaken the popular beach town.
+CANNON BEACH, Ore.
+(AP) — Cannon Beach has discovered that no local, state or federal agency has responsibility for the booming population of feral rabbits that has overtaken the popular beach town and shelters around the state are too overwhelmed with bunnies to take them in.

-The Daily Astorian reports that some residents complained last month about a bunny infestation.
+Some residents complained last month about the bunny infestation and said their lawns were coated with rabbit poop and their gardens were getting nibbled away, The Daily Astorian reported .

-They say their lawns are coated with rabbit poop and the bunnies are eating their gardens.
+But when the City Council investigated the issue, it found the bunnies slip between the cracks of every state and local agency.

-But the city has investigated the issue and says the bunnies slip between the cracks of every state and local agency.
+Because they are feral — and not wild — the Oregon Department of Fish and Wildlife doesn’t have any responsibility for the booming rabbit population.

 Most Read Nation & World Stories